izzarzn/QuantumVolt/README.md

-# Voltage Measurement using INA226 and ESP32
+# Voltage Measurement using INA226 and ESP32 Upto 36V

 ## This project demonstrates how to measure voltage using an INA226 current/voltage sensor and an ESP32 microcontroller.
 The measured voltage is then displayed on an I2C LCD display.